conghaile/scraper-API/README.md

 # Documentation

 This API was created to allow HTML scrapers to write data to a Postgres database remotely.
-In the future, the repository will include a Docker image for deployment on cloud services such as AWS.
+In the future, the repository will include more endpoints for more data sources, and a Docker image for deployment on cloud services such as AWS.

 Currently, the API has a single endpoint for posts scraped from [the Warosu /biz/ archive](https://warosu.org/biz).
-It supports POST requests and requires the body to be fomatted as such:
+It supports POST and GET requests; the latter requires the request to be fomatted as such:

 ```
 {"number": <int>,